Sylvester107/UNO-AI-Algorithm/Zeyuan_Draft_Report_and_State_Space.md

 - Sk: Play a skip card, will skip next player, skip'= 1
 - Rev: Play a reverse card, will reverse the current direction, Cur_Dir' = -Cur_Dir
 - GNC: Get a new card if there are no valid cards in hand
+- UNO: When player has only left 2 hand cards, should do "UNO" action, announce to others; or else he will be penal by add 2 cards

 Transitions: S' <- T(S,A)